lisr-pcx/on-board-tips/docs/git_basics.md

 + Think about team size and member's expertise
 + Conflicts issues during pull/merge request must be resolved in a short time
-+ Create new branches is cheap
++ Create new branches is cheap operation on git
 + Frequent commits
 + Push daily (means backup on remote server)
 + Learn it via bash then go for GUI